-This type of O.S. provides online communication between the user and the system, where the user will give instruction to the O.S. or to the program directly (usually from terminal) and receives an immediate response, therefore some time called an interactive system.
+This type of O.S. provides online communication between the user and the system, where the user will give instruction to the O.S. or to the program directly called an interactive system.
 The Time-Sharing system allows many users simultaneously share the computer system where little CPU time is needed for each user.
 As the system switches rapidly from one user to the next user is given the impression that they each have their own computer, while actually one C/S shared among the many users.